 If your care home isn’t taking part in the Your Care Rating survey, please ask them why not, and ask them to take a look at this website.
 Or contact us and we will arrange to send them further information.

-Alongside the survey of residents, this year a pilot survey of relatives and friends is also being conducted.
-This is an exciting new opportunity to hear a range of persectives, inviting relatives and friends to give their views on the care their loved one receives.
-A select group of providers participating in Your Care Rating are piloting this survey - relatives and friends have been directly contacted with an invitation to take part.
+Alongside the survey of residents, a survey of family and friends is also being conducted.
+This is an exciting opportunity to hear a range of persectives, inviting relatives and friends to give their views on the care their loved one receives.
+A select group of providers participated in the pilot survey in 2015, and the full survey in 2016.

 Your questions answered